ilyJoyce/osen-backend/README.md

 ## Running yourself

 - Move into directory
-- Use 'Cargo run' to run the backend directly
+- Use `Cargo run` to run the backend directly
-- Use 'Cargo build' to build it for usage after
+- Use `Cargo build` to build it for usage after (move the binary after or prepare the code accordingly)

 That's it, it just works :)